Home Greek Workshop

 Artemis

-Chorus stands in two lines facing the audience at an angle on the right side of the stage.
-Gods stand on left of stage at same angle
+Chorus stands in two lines facing the audience at an angle at each side of the stage.
+Gods stand at the back of the stage

 Chorus: